ggerganov/llama.cpp/README.md

 ## Description

-The main goal of `llama.cpp` is to enable LLM inference with minimal setup and state-of-the-art performance on a wide variety of hardware - locally and in the cloud.
+The main goal of `llama.cpp` is to enable LLM inference with minimal setup and state-of-the-art performance on a wide range of hardware - locally and in the cloud.

 - Plain C/C++ implementation without any dependencies
 - Apple silicon is a first-class citizen - optimized via ARM NEON, Accelerate and Metal frameworks